Daniel-PerezF/portfolioX/README.md

 # portfolioX
-Another version of my portfolio website built in the style of a twitter/x profile.
+My portfolio website built in the style of a twitter/x profile.